ngs-doo/TemplaterExamples/Advanced/PowerQuery/Readme.md

 Templater can be used to prepare the data, while Power Query can manipulate such prepared data in various ways.

 Power Query can work on CSV files, in which case it's much faster than using data from Excel sheets.
 This makes it convenient integration point where Templater populates the CSV files which Power Query consumes.
+Since v4.4 embedded CSV files are processed automatically when embedded within xlsx.
+This makes it very convenient to embed them and use PowerQuery on them.

 ### Bundling it all in a single xlsx